SAP-samples/codejam-cap-llm/btp-setup-guide.md

 ![set-up-hana-cloud-entitlements](./assets/set-up-hana/set-up-hana-entitlements.png)

-Now, that you have a SAP HANA Cloud instance up and running, we can utilize the Vector Engine.
+Now, that you have a SAP HANA Cloud instance up and running, you can utilize the Vector Engine.
 The Vector Engine is part of a new SAP HANA Cloud database instance, and a vector is just another datatype that can be created and used like any other datatype for SAP HANA DB.

 For information, you can read up on the following resources: